ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

     non-secure state.
 They should be handled through the synchronous interrupt handling model as described in 1. above.

 3.  __CSS=0, TEL3=1__.
-Secure interrupts are routed to EL3 when execution is in
+Secure-EL1 interrupts are routed to EL3 when execution
-    secure state.
+    is in secure state.
 They will not be visible to the SP.
 The `PSTATE.F` bit in Secure-EL1/Secure-EL0 will not mask FIQs.
 The EL3 runtime firmware will call the handler registered by the SPD service for Secure-EL1 interrupts.
     Secure-EL1 IHF should then handle all Secure-EL1 interrupt through the synchronous interrupt handling model described in 1. above.

 ##### 2.2.3.2 Secure payload IHF design w.r.t non-secure interrupts
 1.  __CSS=0, TEL3=0__.
 If `PSTATE.I=0`, non-secure interrupts will be
-    trigerred at one of the Secure-EL1 IRQ exception vectors .
-The Secure-EL1 IHF should co-ordinate with the SPD service to transfer execution to the non-secure state where the interrupt should be handled e.g the SP could allocate a function identifier to issue a SMC64 or SMC32 to the SPD service which indicates that the SP execution has been pre-empted by a non-secure interrupt.
+    triggered at one of the Secure-EL1 IRQ exception vectors .
+The Secure-EL1 IHF should co-ordinate with the SPD service to transfer execution to the non-secure state where the interrupt should be handled e.g the SP could allocate a function identifier to issue a SMC64 or SMC32 to the SPD service which indicates that the SP execution has been preempted by a non-secure interrupt.
 If this function identifier is not known to the SPD service at compile time then the SP could provide it during the registration phase.